afonsopacifer/slush-react-start/README.md

 ## Contributing

-Find on our [roadmap](https://github.com/afonsopacifer/slush-react-start/issues/1) the next steps of the project ;)
+Find on our [issues](https://github.com/afonsopacifer/slush-react-start/issues/) to see the next steps of the project ;)
 <br>
 Want to contribute?
 [Follow these recommendations](https://github.com/afonsopacifer/slush-react-start/blob/master/CONTRIBUTING.md).